 - Inspection teams.

 We recognise that Information and Communications Technology is an important tool both in the society in which we live and in the process of teaching and learning.
-Pupils will need to use ICT tools to find, explore, analyse, exchange and present information responsibly, creatively and with discrimination.
+Pupils will need to use ICT tools to find, explore, analyse, exchange and present information responsibly and creatively.
 They need to learn how to employ ICT to enable rapid access to ideas and experiences from a wide range of sources.

-Our vision is for all teachers and learners in our school to become confident users of ICT so that they can develop the skills, knowledge and understanding which enable them to use appropriate ICT resources buy xanax mexico online effectively as powerful tools for learning/teaching and living in the digital age.
+Our vision is for all teachers and learners in our school to become confident users of ICT so that they can develop the skills, knowledge and understanding which enable them to use appropriate ICT resources effectively as powerful tools for learning/teaching and living in the digital age.

 The school’s aims are to: